oneapi-src/level-zero-spec/scripts/core/PROG.md

 @image latex ../images/core_queue.png

 ${"##"} Command Queues
-- A command queue represents a physical input stream to the device, specified by an ordinal at creation time.
+- A command queue represents a logical input stream to the device, tied to a physcial input stream via an ordinal at creation time.
 - The number of simultaneous command queues per device is queried from calling
   ::${x}DeviceGetProperties; returned as ::${x}_device_properties_t.numAsyncComputeEngines
   and ::${x}_device_properties_t.numAsyncCopyEngines.
 - Multiple command queues may be created by an application.
-For example, an application may want to create a command queue per CPU thread.
+For example, an application may want to create a command queue per Host thread.
-- There is no implicit binding of command queues to CPU threads.
-Therefore, an application may share a command queue handle across multiple CPU threads.
-However, the application is responsible for ensuring that multiple CPU threads do not access the same command queue simultaneously.
+- There is no implicit binding of command queues to Host threads.
+Therefore, an application may share a command queue handle across multiple Host threads.
 - Commands are submitted to a command queue via command lists and are executed in a fifo manner.
-- The application is responsible for making sure the GPU is not currently executing from a command queue before it is deleted.
+- The application is responsible for making sure the device is not currently executing from a command queue before it is deleted.
 This is typically done by tracking command list events, but may also be handled by calling ::${x}CommandQueueSynchronize.